toradex/meta-toradex-security/README.md

 | :------- | :---------- | :------------ |
 | `TDX_UBOOT_HARDENING_ENABLE` | Enable hardening features as a whole | `1` if both `TDX_IMX_HAB_ENABLE` and `UBOOT_SIGN_ENABLE` are set or 0 otherwise |
 | `TDX_SECBOOT_REQUIRED_BOOTARGS` | Expected value for the fixed part of the kernel command line | Different value for each machine (suitable for Torizon OS) |

+Obs.: Currently, U-Boot hardening is not enabled on Verdin AM62.

 The behavior of the different hardening features can be set via the control FDT (see [Devicetree Control in U-Boot](https://u-boot.readthedocs.io/en/stable/develop/devicetree/control.html)).
 Setting the control FDT at build time can be achieved by adding extra device-tree [.dtsi fragments](https://u-boot.readthedocs.io/en/stable/develop/devicetree/control.html#external-dtsi-fragments) to U-Boot and setting the Kconfig variable `CONFIG_DEVICE_TREE_INCLUDES` appropriately; with Yocto/OE this would normally involve adding small patches to U-Boot and appending changes to its recipe but the details are outside the scope of the present document.